FDRs-Legs/BoostLERW/README.md

 Project built in Android Studio.

+You can side load th 6/18/2020 apk from the zip file app-debug.zip

 Known Issues:

 View breaks when changing from portrait.
 Thankfully this helps reset the BLE connection if it seems to hang while reading initial data.